tupui/scipy/joss_qmc/paper.md

 QMC methods were added to SciPy [@virtanen2020scipy] after an extensive review and discussion period [@scipy2021qmc] that lead to a very fruitful collaboration between SciPy's maintainers and renowned researchers in the field.
-Our implementation work inspired additional work on highlighting the importance of including the first point in the Sobol' sequence [owen2020].
+For instance, our implementation inspired additional work on the importance of including the first point in the Sobol' sequence [@owen2020].

-The following set of QMC features are currently available in SciPy:
+The following set of QMC features are now available in SciPy:

 - Sobol' and Halton sequences (scrambled and unscrambled),
 - Poisson disk sampling,
 - Quasi-random multinomial and multivariate normal sampling,
 - Discrepancy measures ($C^2$, wrap around, star-$L_2$, mixed),
-- Latin Hypercube Sampling (centred, strength 1 or 2),
+- Latin Hypercube Sampling (centered, strength 1 or 2),
 - Optimize a sample by minimizing $C^2$ discrepancy or performing Lloyd-Max iterations,
-- Scaling utilities,
-- Fast numerical inverse methods to sample arbitrary distributions with QMC.
+- Fast numerical inverse methods to sample arbitrary univariate distributions with QMC [@unuran2022].
-  Additional methods have been later added.
-They wrap the UNU.RAN library [unuran2022].
+- QMC integration

 Before the release of SciPy 1.7.0, the need for these functions was partially met in the scientific Python ecosystem by tutorials (e.g. blog posts) and niche packages, but the functions in SciPy have several advantages:

-- Popularity: with an estimated 5 million download per month, SciPy is one of the most downloaded scientific Python packages.
+- Popularity: with millions of downloads per month, SciPy is one of the most downloaded scientific Python packages.
 New features immediately reach a wide range of users from all fields.
 - Performance: The low level functions are written in compiled languages such